 The bottom line

-Rating: 3.5/5 — Strong top-end servers (AntV at 3,800 stars is exceptional) but the category is fragmented with no unified solution.
-Significant gaps in enterprise BI tools and interactive exploration.
-The best servers generate charts well; none yet handle the complete data visualization lifecycle.
+Rating: 3.5/5 — Strong top-end servers (AntV at 4,069 stars, Grafana at 3,012 stars) but the category is still fragmented with several community servers going dormant.
+Power BI remains absent.
+The best servers generate charts or dashboards well; none yet handle the complete data visualization lifecycle from raw data through interactive exploration.